-The Paternity Acknowledgment Affidavit is an integral part of the birth registration process and is a permanent legal record.
-Discrepancies or alterations on the form may substantially alter the form's legal integrity.
-For example, what appears today to be a minor cross-out could be used 75 years from now to eliminate inheritance rights of a grandchild of these parents because the court questions when such a change was made.
-These forms, as with birth certificates, must stand alone through time as substantial legal documents.
-Basic rules for completing the Affidavit follow:
+The Voluntary Paternity Acknowledgement is an integral part of the birth registration process and is a permanent legal record.
+Discrepancies or alternations on the form may substantially alter the form's legal integrity.
+The forms, as with birth certificates, must stand alone through time as substantial legal documents.
+Basic rules for completing the Paternity Acknowledgment include:

-- The form must be typed or printed in permanent black or blue, unfading ink. - Cross-outs and/or the use of white-out are not acceptable; neither is the use of correction tape or correcting typewriters.
-As with other alterations to the form, it is impossible to determine if these corrections were made when the form was prepared or at a later date.
-Information typed over correction tape may be easily removed from the paper for example, even by the friction of a sheet of paper on top of it. - The information on the Paternity Acknowledgment Affidavit must match the information on the birth certificate.
+- The form must be typed or printed in permanent black or blue, unfading ink. - Cross-outs and/or correction tape are not acceptable.
+As with other alterations to the form, it is impossible to determine if these corrections were made when the form was initially prepared or later.
+Information typed over correction tape may be easily removed from the paper, exposing the incorrect information. - The information supplied on the Voluntary Paternity Acknowledgment must match the information supplied on the birth record. - Federal law mandates the collection of Social Security Numbers for this program and parents should be advised that they are required to provide them.

-- Parents should provide all information requested on the form.
-In some very limited cases, complete information may be unavailable.
-If a parent was born in another country, enter the name of the country.
-Also, if a parent does not have a Social Security number, it is acceptable to leave blank. - DHEC will not accept paternity forms if parents do not provide the required information.
-If parents refuse to provide required information, the paternity form is considered incomplete, and the father will not be added to the child's birth certificate. - It is important to remember that this is a voluntary program; and if parents wish to participate, they must provide all required information.
-If you have questions about specific cases, contact the Vital Records Central Office at 803.898.3620. - Federal law mandates collection of social security numbers for this program. - Parents should be advised that they are required to provide a social security number if they have one.
+- Parents must provide all applicable information requested on the form.
+In cases where information is not available, e.g., a foreign-born parent lacks a Social Security Number, it is acceptable to leave the field blank.
+DHEC will not accept Paternity Acknowledgments with missing or incomplete information.
+If parents refuse to provide the required information, the Paternity Acknowledgment will be rejected, and the father will not be added to the child's birth certificate. - This is a voluntary program.
+If the parents wish to participate, they must provide all the required information. - If there are any questions, contact the Vital Statistics State Office at 803-898-3630.